CAOSD-group/rhea/README.md

 ```
 sudo python3 -V
 ```
-If it is not then
+If it is not then.
 ```
 sudo apt update && sudo apt upgrade
 sudo apt install python3.10